forsbergsskola-se/gp23_project2/README.md

 - **Facilitate Accountability**: Provide a framework for holding team members accountable.

 #### Components
+0. **Attendance**: The group members attending the meeting and those who are absent.
 1. **Team Roles**: Define roles and responsibilities.
 2. **Communication Plan**: Outline how the team will communicate.
 3. **Decision-Making**: Describe the process for making decisions.